scvannost/multilang/README.md

-# Rython
+# Multilang
-A way to write code in Python, R, and/or Matlab in the same file
+A way to write code in Python, R, Matlab, and/or bash in the same file

 ### Why
 In computational biology, there are many tools that exist in either only Python